gearpump/gearpump/docs/features.md

 ### Technical highlights of Gearpump

-Gearpump is a performant, flexible, fault-tolerant, and responsive streaming platform with a lot of nice features, its technical highlights include:
+Gearpump is a high performance, flexible, fault-tolerant, and responsive streaming platform with a lot of nice features, its technical highlights include:

 #### Actors everywhere